attikusfinch/AIOufobit/README.rst

 -------------

-Docs are `hosted by Github Pages`_ and are automatically built and published by Travis after every successful commit to UFOBit's ``master`` branch.
+Docs are `hosted by Github Pages`_ and are automatically built and published by Travis after every successful commit to AIOUFOBit's ``master`` branch.

 Credits
 -------